 The Blythe Bridge High School and Sixth Form 16-19 Bursary Fund is designed to help and support any student who faces financial barriers to participation in education and training, such as costs of transport, food or equipment.

 This bursary is up to £1,200 a year and is paid weekly.
 It will be awarded to:

-We will require proof that you are eligible for the Vulnerable Bursary, therefore you will need to provide a letter from your local authority showing you’re in care or a care leaver or a letter from the Department of Work and Pensions showing the benefits that you currently receive (these must be in the student’s own name).
-The evidence must not state any conditions that prevent you from participating in further education or training.
-For students in receipt of UC, we must also see a tenancy agreement in the student’s name, a child benefit receipt, children’s birth certificates and utility bills.
+We will require proof that you are eligible for the vulnerable bursary, therefore you will need to provide a letter from your local authority showing you’re in care or a care leaver.
+The evidence could be a letter or an email but must be clearly from the local authority.
+For students in receipt of UC or IS, we will require a copy of your UC or IS award notice.
+This must clearly state that the claim is in the student’s name/confirm they are entitled to the benefits in their own right.
+The evidence must not state any conditions that prevent them from participating in further education or training.
+For students in receipt of UC, we also need to see a document such as a tenancy agreement in the student’s name, a child benefit receipt, children’s birth certificates, utility bills and so on.

 * Please note figures are set by Government and are subject to change.

 Section 2B: Discretionary Bursary Only

 You can apply for the Discretionary Bursary if: